Starlight and Cinema

 Downtown

-Along with Market Square Park, Trebly Park is also home to the family-friendly Movies Under the Stars film series, which includes older titles like The Dark Knight and Dreamgirls (starring an obscure local actress by the name of Beyoncé) and more recent smash hits like Wakanda Forever.
-Visitors are encouraged to bring their own blankets and food, or purchase a snack at the park’s own Tout Suite outpost.
+Along with Market Square Park, Trebly Park is also home to the family-friendly Movies Under the Stars film series, which includes titles like Guardians of the Galaxy and The Fighting Temptations (starring hometown hero Beyoncé) and more recent releases like A Minecraft Movie.
+Visitors are encouraged to bring their own blankets and food, or purchase a snack at Tout Suite.

 Share